JaddM/NoteBoard/README.md

 TECHNICAL SKILLS APPLIED:
 - Practiced designed, implementation and debugging
 - Used object-oriented programming and Java
-- Learned to use JavaFx
+- Learned to use JavaFx (Java GUI Library)
 - Learned to adjust navigation, visuals for a better user-experience

 - //